matthieugomez/statar/README.md

 statar
 ======

-statar makes it easier to work with tabular datasets.
+statar makes it easier to work with tabular datasets in R if you're used to Stata.
 The package includes a set of functions to clean and summarize variables, to join datasets with an SQL-syntax, and to manipulate datasets with a panel structure. statar is based on the data.table package and is inspired by Stata.

 Vignettes present [data.frame functions](vignettes/data.frame.Rmd), [panel data functions](vignettes/panel-data.Rmd), [graph functions](vignettes/graph.Rmd) , [vector functions](vignettes/vector.Rmd), [fuzzy merges](vignettes/merge-records.Rmd) , and finally [string and expression interpolation](vignettes/macros.Rmd).